Fiona Ferro

 Fiona Ferro (born 12 March 1997) is a French-Belgian professional tennis player.
 She has career-high WTA rankings of world No. 39 in singles, attained on 8 March 2021, and No. 257 in doubles, reached on 17 May 2021.
-Ferro has won two singles titles on the WTA Tour and six singles titles on the ITF Circuit.
+Ferro has won two WTA Tour and two WTA 125 singles titles.

 Personal life

 Ferro was born in Libramont, Belgium, to a Belgian mother, Catherine, and a French-Italian father, Fabrizio.
 Ferro's parents owned a restaurant in Belgium when she was born.
 The Ferros moved to southern France when Fiona was one year old.
 As of 2018, Fiona's parents were the owners of two hotels in Valbonne, France.
 Fiona has two older brothers, Gianni and Paolo, and one younger brother, Flavio.
 Fiona started playing tennis when she was seven in her hometown of Valbonne.

 In 2022, Ferro pressed charges against former coach Pierre Bouteyre for alleged rape and sexual assault that took place when she was aged between 15 and 18 years old.

 She is sponsored by Lacoste, Yonex and WellJob.